Aguilar Power Outage

 For more information, call 719.846.2213 or keep checking our website at www.la-h-health.org

-Due to the damaging winds that we have experienced in Las Animas and Huerfano Counties residents have been without power for several days.
+Due to the damaging winds and heavy snow that we have experienced in Las Animas and Huerfano Counties residents have been without power for several days.
 Below are some highlights on information regarding: Food Safety, Extreme Cold, Power Line Hazards and Carbon Monoxide.

 What you Need to Know when the

 Power Goes Out Unexpectedly

 If the power is out for less than 4 hours, then the food in your refrigerator and freezer will be safe to consume.
 While the power is out, keep the refrigerator and freezer doors closed as much as possible to keep food cold for longer.